 Although the ranges are increasing as new models come on the market, electric cars will never travel as far as a conventional diesel or petrol cars on one 'tank' of electrons.

-If you're new to EVs, this isn't as bad as you might first think - you won't often feel like you're having to charge your electric car twice as often.
-Most EV drivers return home every evening, plug in and wake up to a fully charged car.
-Just think about how often you actually drive 200 or even 300 miles in one day.
+If you're new to EVs, this isn't as bad as you might first think - you won't often feel like you're having to stop just to charge your electric car.
+Most EV drivers return home in the evening, plug in and wake up to a fully charged car.
+(Even better if you are saving money with an EV tariff).

-However, 'range anxiety' is a thing.
-This new expression describes the terror of running out of electricity on the road.
+No matter that we don't often drive more than 200 miles in one day, 'range anxiety' is a thing.
+This expression describes the terror of running out of electricity on the road.

-The public charging network is improving fast, but long journeys still require some planning ahead.
-So, if you're a driver doing lots of longer journeys, you'll want to find out which EV models have the longest range.
+The public charging network is improving fast, but long journeys in an EV still require some planning ahead and some extra time.
+So, if you're a driver doing lots of longer journeys, read on to find out which EV models have the longest range.

 Which electric car has the longest range?

 The electric car with the longest range currently on sale in the UK is the Tesla Model S Long Range.
-The Model S has long been the luxury car of choice for electric vehicle drivers, bringing with it the benefits of industry-leading range, a supercharger network and advanced driver features such as Autopilot.
+The Model S has long been the luxury car of choice for electric vehicle drivers, bringing with it the benefits of industry-leading range, the enviable Tesla-only supercharger network and advanced driver features such as Autopilot.

 In the real world, the Model S Long Range travels 325 miles on a single charge - meaning it’s a capable motorway cruiser to cover long distance trips.
 But, as you might expect, this kind of range is not cheap - coming in at roughly £80,000.